AI Exam

 - Increased BMI/Waist Circumference: self-reported or documented weight gain, especially central obesity.

-Symptoms of Associated Conditions:
+Symptoms of Associated Conditions

 - Cardiovascular Disease: chest pain (angina), exertional dyspnoea, claudication.